 (l) the action is properly brought under the Civil Aviation (Carriers’ Liability) Act 1959 of the Commonwealth.

-(2) In paragraph (1)(j) the expression personal property situate within the jurisdiction means personal property, which on the death of an owner thereof intestate, would form subject matter for the grant of letters of administration to his estate in Western Australia; the expression mortgage means a mortgage charge or lien of any description; the expression mortgagee means a party for the time being entitled to or interested in a mortgage; and the expression mortgagor means a party for the time being entitled to or interested in property subject to a mortgage.
+(2) In subrule (1)(j) the expression personal property situate within the jurisdiction means personal property, which on the death of an owner thereof intestate, would form subject matter for the grant of letters of administration to his estate in Western Australia; the expression mortgage means a mortgage charge or lien of any description; the expression mortgagee means a party for the time being entitled to or interested in a mortgage; and the expression mortgagor means a party for the time being entitled to or interested in property subject to a mortgage.

 [Rule 1 amended in Gazette 3 Jul 2009 p.
-2684.]
+2684; 28 Jun 2011 p.
+2552 and 2553.]

 2. Service out of the jurisdiction in certain actions in contract